TheOdinProject/curriculum/ruby_programming/basic_ruby/problem_solving.md

 Write a problem that allows the user to enter a number, Print each number between one the number the user entered, but for numbers that divide by three cleanly without a remainder print "Fizz" instead.
 For numbers that divide by 5 without a remainder print "Buzz" and finally for numbers that divide by both three and five without a remainder print "FizzBuzz".

 #### Plan
-Does your program have an interface? what will it look like?
+Does your program have an interface?
+What will it look like?
 Our FizzBuzz solution will be a command line program, so we don't need an interface.
 The only user interaction will be allowing users to enter a number.

 What inputs will your program have? will the user enter data or will you get input from somewhere else